APESB at a Glance

 The APESB also contributes to international standard setting by developing submissions to the International Ethics Standards Board for Accountants (IESBA), a board of IFAC, and to other relevant international standard setting boards.

-The three professional bodies are responsible for enforcing the standards and for undertaking and enforcing any subsequent disciplinary action for breaches of the standards.
+CPA Australia, ICAA or IPA are each responsible for enforcing the standards and for undertaking and enforcing any subsequent disciplinary action for breaches of the standards by their members.

 How we do it